elastic/integrations/packages/citrix_adc/docs/README.md

 The Citrix ADC integration allows you to monitor your Citrix ADC instance.
 Citrix ADC is an application delivery controller that performs application-specific traffic analysis to intelligently distribute, optimize, and secure Layer 4 - Layer 7 (L4–L7) network traffic for web applications.

-Use the Citrix ADC integration to collect metrics related to the interface, lbvserver, service, system and vpn.
-Then visualize that data in Kibana, create alerts to notify you if something goes wrong and reference logs when troubleshooting an issue.
+Use the Citrix ADC integration to:

+Collect metrics related to the interface, lbvserver, service, system and vpn.
+Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
+Create alerts to reduce the MTTD and also the MTTR by referencing relevant logs when troubleshooting an issue.

+As an example, you can use the data from this integration to understand the load of the virtual servers, client-server connections, requests and responses across the Citrix ADC.

 ## Data streams